 To fulfill its responsibilities and duties, the Audit Committee shall: 1.
 Be directly responsible for the appointment, compensation, retention and oversight of the work of any registered public accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Corporation, and each such registered public accounting firm must report directly to the Audit Committee.
 Periodically consider the rotation of the Corporation's independent auditors.
 2. Resolve any disagreements between management and the Corporation's independent auditors regarding financial reporting.
 3. Review the organization's annual and quarterly financial statements and quarterly earnings press releases.
 4. Pre-approve all auditing and permitted non-audit services to be performed by the Corporation's auditors.
 5. Obtain, on an annual basis, a formal written statement from the independent auditor affirming their independence (as required by applicable standards of the Public Company Accounting Oversight Board or its successor) and delineating all relationships between the auditor and the Corporation that may reasonably be thought to bear on such independence.
 Discuss with the auditor any disclosed relationships or services that may impact the objectivity and independence of the auditor and take, or recommend that the Board take, appropriate action to oversee the independence of the independent auditor.
 6. Following completion of the annual audit, review separately with the independent auditor, the internal auditing department, if any, and management any significant difficulties encountered during the course of the audit.
 7. Establish procedures for the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters, as well as for the confidential, anonymous submission by the Corporation's employees of concerns regarding questionable accounting or auditing matters.
 8. Retain independent counsel, experts and other advisors as the Audit Committee determines necessary to carry out its duties.
 9. Receive appropriate funds, as determined by the Audit Committee, from the Corporation for payment of (i) compensation to any registered public accounting firm engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Corporation, (ii) compensation to any independent counsel, experts and other advisors employed by the Audit Committee, and (iii) ordinary administrative expenses of the Audit Committee that are necessary or appropriate in carrying out its duties.
 10. Review and approve all "related-party transactions" as such term is defined in Item 404 of Regulation S-K. 11.
 Prepare the report of the Audit Committee required to be included in the Corporation's annual proxy statement.
 12. Review and reassess the adequacy of this Charter at least annually and recommend any changes to the Board.
 13. Perform any other activities consistent with this Charter, the Corporation's Bylaws, Nasdaq rules and governing law, as the Audit Committee or the Board deems necessary or appropriate, including, without limitation, the delegation of authority to one or more members of the Audit Committee of authority to carry out certain activities set forth hereunder.

 Mr. Lazar has served as a Director of Silicon Labs since 2013.
 He served as GoPro's Chief Financial Officer from 2014 through early 2016.
 During 2013, he was an independent business and financial consultant.
 Prior to that, Mr. Lazar was Senior Vice President of Corporate Development and General Manager of Qualcomm Atheros, following the acquisition of Atheros by Qualcomm in 2011.
 Mr. Lazar joined Atheros, a publicly traded provider of communications semiconductor solutions, in 2003 and served as Chief Financial Officer and Senior Vice President, Corporate Development.
 He also served as Executive Vice President and Chief Financial Officer of NetRatings, Inc., and Chief Financial Officer of Apptitude, Inc. He has held various executive positions at Electronics for Imaging and started his career at Price Waterhouse.
+Mr. Lazar is also a board member for Quantenna Communications, a global provider of leading-edge performance Wi-Fi solutions; eero, offering reliable home Wi-Fi solutions; Tile, a smart locations company, and thredUP, a marketplace for secondhand clothing.
 Mr. Lazar is a certified public accountant and holds a B.S. in commerce with an emphasis in accounting from Santa Clara University.